Blog

 }

-We can then add this extension to let us add leading and trailing navigation bar button items:
+We can add this extension to let us add leading and trailing navigation bar button items:

 public extension DocumentGroup {